 In the UK, the legal age to have sex with consent is 16.
 The law is there to protect children and is not there to prosecute two people under the age of 16 who engage in mutually consensual sexual activity.
 However, in the interests of protecting younger children, anyone aged under 13 is not able to legally give consent, even if proof of the consent is shown in court.

 What Does The Law Say About Sexting?

 In recent years, ‘sexting’ has become more and more popular.
 If you’re unfamiliar with the term, it refers to sending text messages, or any other form of communication, of a sexual nature.
 This could be anything from sending an innuendo-filled message to distributing indecent images or video.
-It is illegal to engage in sexting, or any other sexual-fuelled communication, with anyone under the age of 18.
+It is illegal to engage in sexting, or any other sexual-fuelled communication, with anyone who is under the age of 18.

 Persons In A Position Of Trust

-The age of consent may be 16, but if you’re in a position of trust this is raised to 18.
+The age of consent maybe 16, but if you’re in a position of trust this is raised to 18.
 A person in a position of trust refers to anyone who is supposed to be looking after the said young person, this includes teachers, doctors or care workers.

 What Are The Penalties For Having Underage Sex With A Minor?

 Legally, having sex with someone under the age of 16 (18 in some circumstances, as mentioned above) is seen as sexual assault, and is taken very seriously by the courts.
-If you’re over the age of 16 and have sex with a minor, the punishment depends on a variety of factors.
+If you’re over the age of 16 and have sex with a minor, the punishment depends on a variety of different factors.